 However, it is possible that intellectual property may be submitted as a contribution to a document by a member or third party.
-In such cases, the submitter may either assign the rights to that property to IMS or grant IMS a right to use the intellectual property.
+In such cases, the submitter may either assign the rights to that property to 1EdTech or grant 1EdTech a right to use the intellectual property.
 Procedures and forms contained in the IPR Policy document and summarized below specify the information which must be provided.
 Procedures requiring members to disclose possible infringement of their intellectual property also serve to reduce the possibility that implementations of a specification inadvertently infringe the intellectual property rights of any member.
 Similar requests are made of third parties during the development of a specification.

-The Consortium requires that all Contributing Members, Participants in s, and Submitters of contributions conform to IPR policy and observe the rules summarized below.
+1EdTech requires that all Contributing Members, Participants in Project Groups and Task Forces, and Submitters of contributions conform to IPR policy and observe the rules summarized below.
 The material provided here summarizes the main features of the IPR policy and the procedures to be followed; however, the IPR Policy itself takes precedence over this document.